willmeierart/cgo/notes.md

 ## TO-DO:
 [] figure out hot module reloading speed
-[] make sure Ben/Bruce are going to get the data model going correctly [] get full dynamic page structure with fake data
+[] make sure Ben/Bruce are going to get the data model going correctly [x] get full dynamic page structure with fake data
-[] figure out how to make that work with copying each page for each type of offering [] once we get design assets meet with nick and start scaffolding large-scale principles
+[] figure out how to make that work with copying each page for each type of offering [] once we get design assets meet with nick and start scaffolding large-scale principles [] handle redirect of offerings page to offerings/meditation instead of dynamic content

 ### ONGOING:
 [] keep Asana up-to-date

 ### Specific code issues:
-[] recursive call to update events
+[x] recursive call to update events

 #### Questions for Jeremy:
-[] how to handle overflow of elements?
+[x] how to handle overflow of elements?
-  [] like menu items but also the event-type-description-expand btns
+  [x] like menu items but also the event-type-description-expand btns